 Last update on

 The best trees for constructing a treehouse are strong and healthy with a minimum diameter of 12 inches.
 Ideal choices include maple, oak, hemlock, and fir trees.
 If suitable trees aren't available, you can install additional support posts to reinforce the structure.
-Consulting with an arborist or local treehouse builder ensures your site is properly evaluated and your treehouse is securely anchored.
+Consulting with an arborist or local treehouse builder ensures your site is evaluated correctly and your treehouse is securely anchored.